SpiritIT/timezonecomplete/doc/OVERVIEW.md

 ```

 ## TzDatabase
 The TzDatabase class is a singleton class containing the time zone database.
 It has methods to query time zone offsets.
-Also, it provides some aggregate information like 'what is the maximum Daylight Saving Time shift of all zones in the database'?
+Also, it provides some aggregate information like 'what is the maximum Daylight Saving Time shift of all zones in the database'

 ```javascript